Medical Information

 Hand mixing the medication

-After mixing, the reconstituted solution can be administered within 4 hours.
+After mixing, the reconstituted solution should be administered within 4 hours.

 Prescribing Information | Important Safety Information